zienit/try-monad-kotlin/README.md

 ```

 Here is another version of the last example.
 This time we have an unreliable lister.
-Because the Try is a failure, when .get() is invoked, instead of providing a value which it doesn't have, it throws the exception is holds instead.
+Because the Try is a failure, when .get() is invoked, instead of providing a value which it doesn't have, it throws the exception it holds instead.

 ```
 @Test(expected = SQLException::class)